Syncinus/ReactionCats/Reaction Cats Beta 3/Cat Stuff/Evolution Cat Profiles/Epic/Awesome Samantha.md

 Is Set To 1D3 + 1.

-Ability=Supercharge:

-Samantha Can Destroy Terrain At The Rate

-Of 1 Per Turn.
+Ability=Awesome:

+When Took Down, Samantha Can Be Reduced

+To 1 HP Instead, This Can Only Be Used

+Once Per Game.

 Attack=Strong Claws

 Melee

-+6 Attack
++7 Attack

--6 Enemy Defense When
+-7 Enemy Defense When

 Using Attack Against Enemy